-[Academic] Colloquium - Korean Literature and Translation after Han Kang’s Nobel Prize in Literature
+Title: Korean Literature and Translation after Han Kang’s Nobel Prize

 On May 30, 2025, the K-Narrative Team of the Contemporary Korean Studies Institute at Seoul National University hosted the third session of its colloquium series “Narrating Contemporary Korea.”
 The event took place in Room 422 of Building 14, with Sean Halbert (Seoul National University) as the featured speaker.